 Instead of listing all at once, emphasize your experience in certain languages and indicate in which areas you have the basic knowledge.

 As a technical resume writer from our team suggests: “Don’t try to include everything possible on your CV.
 Listing responsibilities instead of achievements won’t help the hiring manager understand what exactly you’ve managed to accomplish on previous jobs.”

 If you can’t distinguish between these two different areas, then the recruiter will also experience difficulty reading your document.
 Ideally, you should give your achievements top priority and quantify them.

 Also, remember to keep your LinkedIn profile updated.
-For a better result check the best LinkedIn profiles of 2017!
+For a better result check the best LinkedIn profiles!

 Vague Career Progress

 Recruiters want to see the proof of your career progress through the projects of increasing complexity and new roles.